KNOW YOUR RIGHTS

-During the 20 years that we have been handling criminal defense cases, we at Wruble Law Group have observed that many of our clients were not fully aware of the extent of their constitutional rights at the time of their arrest.
+During the 20 years that we have been handling criminal defense cases, we at Wruble Law LLC have observed that many of our clients were not fully aware of the extent of their constitutional rights at the time of their arrest.
 If you are currently under investigation for a criminal offense, please remember that law enforcement officers are not your friend.
 If you decide to speak with them, they will try to pry information out of you that may be incriminating.
 Their goal is to get as much of the story as possible to make a report so that charges can be filed against you.
 It is not their job to prove your innocence.

 It is important that you are aware that you have the following rights:

-- You have the right to remain silent — Anything you say can, and most likely will, be used against you in a court of law.
+You have the right to remain silent — Anything you say can, and most likely will, be used against you in a court of law.
 You can exercise this right by simply remaining silent.
 Politely stating only your name will not get in you in trouble – just mention that you wish to speak with an attorney before answering any questions.